MarkLee7925/Heart-Classification-UCI/README.md

 The dataset was retrieved from the UCI Machine Learning Repository (link: https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
 It contains 303 samples; each representing a patient tested.

-Each patient was classified using the following 13 (out of 76) features:
+Each patient was classified using the following 13 (out of the original 76) features:

 1. **age** - Age of patient
 2. **sex** - Gender